zebrunner/e3s/docs/usage.md

 # Usage

+> To create aws infrastructure refer to [e3s-terraform-deploy](https://github.com/zebrunner/e3s-terraform-deploy) repository.

-To be able to configure and start/down/manage e3s services
+To be able to configure and start/down/manage e3s services:

 1. Clone this repository to e3s server instance
    ```